 Did you grow up with Monster Cookies?
-I didn’t (my mom baked chocolate chip cookies) but most of my friends moms made these.
-And so I have a handful of their recipes handwritten on old fashioned recipe cards that I love to make.
+I didn’t (my mom baked chocolate chip cookies) but most of my friends’ moms made these.
+And so I have a handful of their recipes handwritten on old-fashioned recipe cards that I love to make.
 Some have flour and some of them don’t.
-And I’ve found I actually prefer the naturally gluten free flourless Monster Cookies.
+And I’ve found I actually prefer the naturally gluten-free flourless Monster Cookies.

 And ever since I discovered naturally dyed M&M candies from Unreal, I knew it was time to make a healthier version of Monster Cookies!
-These cookies are made with natural coconut sugar and healthier candies for a super tasty cookie that everyone loves.
+These cookies are made with natural coconut sugar and healthier candy for a super tasty cookie that everyone loves.

 Ingredients & Substitutions

-- Butter – will give you the best flavor and results, but if you’re dairy free you can sub in any dairy free/vegan butter you normally bake with.
+- Butter – will give you the best flavor and results, but if you’re dairy free you can sub in any dairy-free/vegan butter you normally bake with.
 Or you can also use coconut oil as well.

 - Coconut sugar – works perfectly in place of the usual brown sugar and cane sugar.
 It also has a lower glycemic index as well as being a natural sweetener.

 - Peanut butter – almond butter or cashew butter all work here, so no worries if you can’t have peanuts!
 Peanut butter is my #1 choice here just because of the unbeatable flavor combo with chocolate.
-But cashew butter is also very addictive, and almond butter is a close second to that.
+But cashew butter is also very tasty, and almond butter is a close second to that.

-- Oats – I use old fashioned oats and they are the ‘flour’ in these flourless cookies that hold it all together along with the eggs.
-If you’re feeding anyone with allergies, be sure to buy certified gluten free oats like Bob’s Red Mill.
+- Oats – I use old-fashioned oats and they are the ‘flour’ in these flourless cookies that hold it all together along with the eggs.
+If you’re feeding anyone with allergies, be sure to buy certified gluten-free oats like Bob’s Red Mill.
 Not all their oats are certified, it will say ‘gluten free’ on the front of the package.

 - Baking soda – provides just a touch of rise to these cookies.